kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 <div class="photo" style="width: 100%;">
   <img src="img/Moody.png" alt="Moody Diagram">
   <p>
-  Moody diagram showing the friction factor vs Reynolds number.
+  Moody diagram showing the friction factor vs Reynolds number. <a href="img/Moody.pdf">Download</a> a pdf version for printing.
   </p>
 </div>

-There is a lot going on in the above plot.
-I recommend making a full page printout of the above using <a href="img/Moody.pdf">this pdf</a>.
-Let's walk through all the features of the plot.
+There is a lot going on in this plot.
+I recommend making a full page printout using <a href="img/Moody.pdf">this pdf</a>.
+Let's walk through all the features in succession.
 First, note that this is a double-log plot (*i.e.* both the x and y axis are in log scale).
+For a Reynolds number less than 2000 we know the flow is laminar.
+The friction factor in this case is $f=64/\Re$ and plotted as a straight line labelled "Laminar" (remember, $y=1/x$ appears as a straight line when plotted on a log plot).

-The left most curve that is labelled *Laminar* corresponds to a friction factor $f=64/\Re$ that we used earlier when the Reynolds number was less than 2000 and the flow was considered to be laminar.
-In the region between a Reynolds number of about 2000 to 4000 represented by the grayed area label *Transition Region* is where reliable results for the friction factor are unavailable; avoid working in this region.
-Above a Reynolds number of 4000 the flow is considered turbulent.
-The friction factor depends not only on the Reynolds number *but also* on the relative roughness of the pipe.
-Each blue line shows how the friction factor varies with Reynolds number for a fixed value of relative roughness.
-Note that at large enough Reynolds number each blue curve becomes flat (*.i.e.* no longer depends on the Reynolds number).
-This flow regime is called the *Zone of complete turbulence*.
+The "Transition Region" occurs between a Reynolds number of about 2000 to about 4000 and represented by the shaded region.
+Even though we extend the curves into this region, reliable results for the friction factor are unavailable.
+Avoid working in this region if possible.

+Above a Reynolds number of 4000 the flow is turbulent.
+The friction factor depends not only on the Reynolds number *but also* on the relative roughness ($\epsilon/D$) of the pipe.
+Each blue curve shows how the friction factor varies with Reynolds number for a fixed value of relative roughness.
+The bottom most blue curve is the "smooth pipe" limit whereby the roughness can be considered negligible.

+At a large enough Reynolds number each blue curve becomes flat (*.i.e.* no longer depends on the Reynolds number).
+This flow regime is called the *Zone of complete turbulence* and is located to the left of the dotted curve.
+In the zone of complete turbulent the Reynolds number has no effect on the friction factor.
+It does, however, still depend on the pipe roughness.

 <div class="example">